 Phrasal Verb Drag Out Meaning

-The next phrasal verb is TO STICK TO SOMETHING.
+The next phrasal verb is to

 Meaning: to continue doing something that you promised or decided to do

-Well, of course we can use this in the literal context when we are cooking and you forget to put enough on oil or something in the pan and do your meat or whatever you’re cooking will stick to the pan and you’re have to scrape it off.
+Well, of course, we can use this in the literal context when we are cooking and you forget to put enough on oil or something in the pan and do your meat or whatever you’re cooking will stick to the pan and you’re have to scrape it off.